JerloPH/HomeCinema/docs/README_TODO.md

   - Delete entry from database, and cover picture (if existing). *For now, skips the entry.*
   - Remove ListView item, when the file is not existing.
 Then, delete the entry from database. *Or archive to another database*.
 - Use **Series Name/Title** only **if** category is **Series**, and use as **Original Title/Name**.
+- Create new TextBox to set TimeOut for connections.

 ## Features:
 - General